 Niantic is pronounced "Nee-ANN-tick."
 It comes from a Mohegan-Pequot placename, which means "people of the point."

 Were the Niantic Indians part of the Narragansett tribe?

 Not originally.
 They spoke related languages and shared similar cultures, but the Niantic and Narragansett

 used to be distinct tribes, each with its own leadership.
-But after Europeans arrived, many Native American people of the east coast
+But after European settlers arrived, many Native American people of the east coast

 died from disease and warfare.
-The survivors merged together, and many of their
+The survivors reacted by merging together, and many of their

 original tribal distinctions were lost.
 This happened to the Niantic and Narragansett.
 Today, they share a single tribe.